hoytpr/Helpful_scripts_and_things/Merging-run-datafiles-with-same-sample-names.md

 ```
 ----------------------------------

-## Expaining the script
+## Explaining the script

 `for fpath in run1/*.fastq.gz; do`
-defines the fpath variable giving it essentially a value
+defines the `fpath` variable giving it essentially a value
-until it runs out of run1/*.fastq.gz files in the run1 directory
+until it runs out of `run1/*.fastq.gz` files in the run1 directory

 `    f=${fpath##*/}`
-this is parameter expansion that defines "f" as the $fpath filename
+this is parameter expansion that defines "f" as the `$fpath` filename
-deleting the run directory from the filenames (iterates through the filenames)
+deleting the `run/` directory from the filenames (iterating through the filenames).
-although it looks like it is removing filenames leaving only the suffix
+Although it looks like it might remove filenames leaving only the suffix
-it really isn't as the "/" character shows it's removing the characters of
+it doesn't as the "/" character shows it's removing the characters of
-run1/*fastq.gz up to and including the directory separator "/" leaving *fastq.gz.
+`run1/*fastq.gz` up to and including the directory separator "/" leaving *`fastq.gz`.
-Thus, "f" (or $f) becomes the filenames.
+Thus, "f" (or `$f`) becomes the filenames.

 `    cat run*/${f} > concatenated/${f}`
 this concatenates any file with the same name `${f}` in any folders
-named run* (below the current directory) and outputs the concatenated
+named `run*` (below the current directory) and outputs the concatenated
 files to the concatenated directory with the same name
 in this case, if any folders had names that were different from the filenames
 in the run1 folder, they would be skipped.

 `done`
 Finished.

 It seems pretty simple, but without parameter expansion is more tricky
 than one might think.
-Because I wanted to do this on a Windows-based system
+Because this needs to be done on a Windows-based system
-(the NextSeq uses Windows 7 and a "mapped" remote drive), it needed to be done
+(the NextSeq uses Windows 7 and a "mapped" remote drive), it has to use
-in a GitBash terminal or CygWin terminal.
+a GitBash terminal or CygWin terminal.
 This essentially prevents me from
 asking questions on StackOverflow, where I often lurk when doing scripting.

 ## Caveats